-ILTF provides grant funding to Indian nations to support various aspects of land recovery with a focus on reacquiring alienated federal lands.
+ILTF provides grant funding to Indian nations to support various aspects of land recovery with a focus on reacquiring alienated reservation lands.
 Returning lands to Indian ownership and control is important to ensure that Indian people have, at minimum, access to the financial and natural resources within their own reservations.
 ILTF supports a variety of initiatives to assist tribes in the development of plans to reacquire reservation lands, including land and natural resource management plans that identify the future use and benefits of recovered lands.
-These plans are critical as tribes negotiate for the transfer of federal, state and municipal lands to Indian ownership and control and seek loans to purchase lands.
+These plans are critical as tribes negotiate for the transfer of federal, state, municipal, and private lands to Indian ownership and control and seek loans to purchase lands.

 Below are some examples of ILTF’s efforts to help return Indian Lands to Indian hands.